shorepine/tulipcc/docs/tulip_flashing.md

 For both macOS & Linux, next, download the supported version of ESP-IDF.
 That is currently 5.1-rc2.
 [You can download it directly here.](https://dl.espressif.com/github_assets/espressif/esp-idf/releases/download/v5.1-rc2/esp-idf-v5.1-rc2.zip) Unpack it to a folder.
 I like to keep them in `~/esp/`, as you'll likely want to use different versions eventually.
 So we'll assume it's in `~/esp/esp-idf-v5.1-rc2`.

-Also, download or clone this Tulip repository.
+Also, clone this Tulip repository.
 We'll assume it's in `~/tulipcc`.

 ```bash
 cd ~